amkent5/MachineLearning/README.md

 ## About

-Data Science is a branch of Artificial Intelligence whereby machines learn from data.
-This is a controlled storage area for my Data Science projects.
+Machine learning is a branch of artificial intelligence whereby machines learn from data.
+This is a controlled storage area for my machine learning and data science projects.

 ## Directory structure
 * `AI/Game AI` - game AI algorithms including recursive algorithms like the minimax algorithm